Autoferry/autoferry.github.io/_posts/2020-04-09-trackinglocalization.md

 The project work aims to be extended into a master thesis for the spring of 2021.
 Several directions are possible depending on the interest of the student.

 *  Fusion with ongoing work on simultaneous localization and mapping (SLAM).
+* Identify and put in place additional infrastructure needed for real-time implementation.
+Make real-time implementation.
 * Solving the merged measurement problem: When other boats come very close to the ferry, the radar is likely to return a single merged measurements, and this can confuse the tracking system.
 * Dealing with navigation uncertainty in multi-target tracking.